BroadbandForum/usp/docs/specification/index.md

 ## Service Elements

-"Service Element" is a general term referring to the set of Objects, Sub-Objects, commands, events, and Parameters that comprise a set of functionality that is manipulated by a Controller on an Agent.
+"Service Element" is a general term referring to the set of Objects, Sub-Objects, Commands, Events, and Parameters that comprise a set of functionality that is manipulated by a Controller on an Agent.
 An Agent's Service Elements are represented in a Data Model - the data model representing an Agent's current state is referred to as its Instantiated Data Model, and the data model representing the Service Elements it supports is called its Supported Data Model.
-The Supported Data Model is described in a Device Type Definition (DT).
 An Agent's Data Model is referenced using Path Names.

 ## Data Models